Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Long-wavelength collisional electrostatic modes in the limit

+Just as in the collisionless case, the class of mode that we obtain in the collisional limit depends on the matching condition that we use to solve for the electron response in the inner region ($\lpar \gg 1$) via equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}.
+We obtain the matching conditions by considering the outer region ($\lpar \sim 1$), and expanding in powers of $\massrtp{1/4}$, for consistency with the expansion in the inner region.

-In the collisional ordering, we take $\cfreqii \sim \vtheri / \saffac \rmajor$.
-As the electron mass does not appear in the ion gyrokinetic equation, no approximations are possible in this ordering and the gyrokinetic equation for the ions is simply equation \refeq{eq:lineargyrokinetic} with $\spe = {\rm{i}}$.
-The main observation that we make in this section is that the nonadiabatic response of ions $\hhi$ contributes at leading-order to the potential $\ptl$ in the outer region.
+For the ions in the collisional ordering, we take $\cfreqii \sim \vtheri / \saffac \rmajor$.
+As the electron mass does not appear in the ion gyrokinetic equation, no approximations are possible in this ordering and the gyrokinetic equation for the ions in the outer region is simply equation \refeq{eq:lineargyrokinetic} with $\spe = {\rm{i}}$.
+The nonadiabatic response of ions $\hhi$ contributes at leading-order to the potential $\ptl$ in the outer region.
 As in the collisionless case (see equation \refeq{eq:ion-density-outer}), the estimate for the size of the ion nonadiabatic density is $\ddensi /\densi \sim \charge \ptl/\tempe$.

-\subsubsection{Electron response in the outer region for small-tail modes.}
+\subsection{Electron response in the outer region for small-tail modes.}